narcecl/portfolio-2025/src/content/work/en/modyo.md

 lang: 'en'
 ---

-- Senior Front-end Developer for CFG Colombia and PC Factory's e-commerce site.
-- Supported the development and maintenance of the component library.
-- Contributed to code optimization and performance improvements, focusing on semantics.
+I participated in the development and optimization of PC Factory's e-commerce site and in the CFG Colombia project.
+I contributed to the evolution of the component library and performance improvements, applying best practices in semantics and accessibility to optimize the user experience.